Family and Medical Leave

 Protecting Pregnant Workers Fairness Act (PPWFA)

 If ineligible for FMLA, employees who need to take continuous or intermittent medical leave due to pregnancy or childbirth can apply for leave under the District of Columbia’s Protecting Pregnant Workers Fairness Act (PPWFA).
-Requests for continuous or intermittent leave under the PPWFA are processed through GW’s leave administrator, Lincoln Financial (PDF).
+Requests for continuous or intermittent leave under the PPWFA are processed through Lincoln Financial.

 Note: Requests for workplace accommodations under the PPWFA such as flexible work arrangements, lactation breaks, lifting restrictions, etc. are still administered through the Office of Equal Employment Opportunity and Access.
 The EEOA office can be reached at [email protected] or 202-994-9656.